Catapush/catapush-ios-sdk-pod/README.md

 ```

-Catapush injects code on the above methods in order to intercept their call.
+Catapush injects code on the above methods in order to intercept their calls once a notification is received.
 The injected code will handle incoming push notification.
+You can insert custom code if you have specifi needs or
+you can let the implentations empty.